learn-co-curriculum/hs-spotify-api/README.md

 ### Set Up

-Add `gem 'rspotify'` to your project's Gemfile and download it to your computer with `gem install rspotify`.
+Add `gem 'rspotify'` to your project's Gemfile and run `bundle install` to install the gem.

 ### Get Music